 Balmerino won the Rawson Stakes and Tulloch Stakes at Rosehill and the Grand Prix Stakes, P. J. O’Shea Stakes and Brisbane Cup at Eagle Farm.
 His only defeats on Australian soil that season came at Randwick when he ran an inglorious sixth in the Australasian Champion Stakes and when he finished runner-up to Taras Bulba in the Queen Elizabeth Stakes.
 Brian Smith was adamant that the horse had been nobbled in the former race and may well have been feeling the aftermath of the experience in the latter.
 However, at the end of the season, Balmerino topped both the Australian and New Zealand Free Handicaps for three-year-olds.
 In the Australian Free Handicap, Balmerino was allotted 59.5 kg, with Cheyne Walk on 58.5 kg and Lord Dudley a half-kilogram less.
 Battle Sign was ranked fourth top three-year-old on 57.5 kg.
 Balmerino’s achievements and the desire of the A.J.C. committee to realise their ambition for the Randwick Blue Riband to be recognised as the premium three-year-old classic on both sides of the Tasman kept the debate about transferring the race from the spring to the autumn very much alive.
 After eleven months of racing and the completion of the Q.T.C.
 Winter carnival, Balmerino and Smith indulged in a seaside sojourn at Coffs Harbour on the north coast of N.S.W. before the now four-year-old horse resumed racing.

 Balmerino had matured into a strikingly masculine horse standing some sixteen hands and blessed with a temperament ideal for racing matched by a giant stride.
 Stuart remained unmoved by various generous international offers to buy his putative champion.
-He was an old man intent on enjoying what was left of his life’s journey rather than accumulating more money to spend on the journey itself.
+Even Bart Cummings made overtures with an offer of $400,000 after the horse had won the P. J. O’Shea Stakes.
+But Stuart was an old man intent on enjoying what was left of his life’s journey rather than accumulating more money to spend on the journey itself.
 In a less demanding season than his three-year-old program, Balmerino started nine times for four wins and three seconds with victories coming in the A.R.C.
 Air New Zealand Stakes, Awapuni Gold Cup and the Ormond Memorial Gold Cup at Hawkes Bay – his last race on his native soil.
 His only win in Australia from five starts that season came in the A.J.C.
 Autumn Stakes when he humbled the future Melbourne Cup winner, Gold And Black.
 However, for much of the first half of that year, Balmerino was suffering from a back ailment suffered in a post-race sand roll that was only remedied after his return to New Zealand.
 It was after the Ormond Memorial Gold Cup that Balmerino set out on that famous transatlantic odyssey which saw him race in four countries viz. the U.S.A., England, Italy and France.

 After an American program under Brian Smith’s tutelage that saw Balmerino win at Hollywood Park, the horse was transferred to the Arundel stables of leading English trainer, John Dunlop.
 While the son of Trictrac might have only won twice from eleven starts while stabled in Surrey, and both those victories coming at Goodwood, it was his series of placings in Europe’s richest races that emphasised his quality.
 Balmerino finished runner-up to the great Alleged in the 1977 Prix de l’Arc de Triomphe at Longchamps and was first across the line in Italy’s rich Gran Premio Jockey Club E Coppa D’Oro only to have the race taken from him after an erratic ride by the Australian Ron Hutchinson.
 At the height of the English summer, Balmerino finished second in the prestigious Coronation Cup at Epsom.
 Ralph Stuart’s great champion completed his racing career when unplaced in August 1978 in the Benson and Hedges Gold Cup on York’s Knavesmire.